 - 2 teaspoon Ghee or oil for vegan option

-- 1 teaspoon mustard seeds
+- 1 teaspoon Black Mustard Seeds

-- 2 whole dried red chilies
+- 2 whole Dried Red Chilis

 - 4-5 curry leaves

-- 2 tablespoons finely chopped cilantro
+- 2 tablespoons Cilantro finely chopped

-Add dal, water, tomatoes, chopped onion, sugar, salt, turmeric, cayenne and sambhar spice blend to the inner liner of your Instant Pot.
+- Add dal, water, tomatoes, chopped onion, sugar, salt, turmeric, cayenne and sambhar spice blend to the inner liner of your Instant Pot.

-Cook for 10 minutes at high pressure.
+- Cook for 10 minutes at high pressure.
 Allow the pot to sit undisturbed for 10 minutes, and then release all remaining pressure.

-Using an immersion blender, blend together the dal and vegetables.
+- Using an immersion blender, blend together the dal and vegetables.
 You are doing this to create a flavorful mix and to keep the dal from settling to the bottom in what will be a relatively thin broth.

-To the blended dal mixture, add 2 cups water, the tamarind concentrate, and the frozen vegetables.
+- To the blended dal mixture, add 2 cups water, the tamarind concentrate, and the frozen vegetables.

-Cook for 2 minutes at high pressure and then immediately release all remaining pressure.
+- Cook for 2 minutes at high pressure and then immediately release all remaining pressure.

-Pour this hot, flavored ghee onto the sambhar, garnish with chopped cilantro and serve.
+- Pour this hot, flavored ghee onto the sambhar, garnish with chopped cilantro and serve.

 - You can use ready-made sambhar masala for this recipe if you prefer